The grade you obtain in this course will be calculated from

 Homework collaboration policy: students may discuss generalities of the assignment problems together, but must write up individual solutions in their own words.

-Lateness policy: homeworks have a grace period of one day, the lateness penalty after that is 5% per day up to a maximum of one week beyond the due date, and all non-medical extensions must be requested at least one week before the due date.
+Lateness policy: Homeworks should be handed in to the professor in person or, if they are unavailable, to the Physics Undergraduate Office.
+Homeworks are due by 11:10am (the start of lecture) on the pertinent Thursdays.
+The lateness penalty is 5% per day up to a maximum of one week beyond the due date, and non-medical extensions should be requested at least one week before the due date.
 See also the calendar of events and more details on deadline extensions and accessibility accommodations.

 Please do NOT hand in any graded work handwritten in pencil - homeworks, midterms, or final exams.
 Pencil can later be erased and changed during a grading dispute.
 If you write in pencil, you will be barred from asking for a regrade.
 Another reason to avoid pencil is that pencil written assignments are typically hard to read under artificial light, and their scans often have insufficient contrast.
 Please handwrite in black or blue pen (avoid red, for obvious reasons).
 Crossouts are fine, as long as they are clearly marked.